harvard-lil/website-static/app/_interviews/lori-emerson.md

 slug: lori-emerson
 image: lori-emerson.png
 bio: >
-  Lori Emerson is the Founding Director of the Media Archaeology Lab and a Professor of Media Studies at the University of Colorado Boulder.
-Her most recent book is "Other Networks: A Radical Technology Sourcebook"
+  <a href="https://loriemerson.net/" target="_blank">Lori Emerson</a> is the Founding Director of the <a href="https://www.mediaarchaeologylab.com/" target="_blank">Media Archaeology Lab</a> and a Professor of Media Studies at the University of Colorado Boulder.
+Her most recent book is <a href="https://shop.mexicansummer.com/merch/495898-lori-emerson-other-networks-a-radical-technology-sourcebook" target="_blank">"Other Networks: A Radical Technology Sourcebook"</a>
 date: 2025-01-25
-pull-quote: "I'm going to give you the most boring and predictable answer possible."
+quote-card: "The book is the most beautiful invention I can think of."
 custom-css: ['interview-series']
 ---